hubzero/hublib/docs/tools.rst

 .. module:: hublib.tool

 The tool module implements the "line magics" necessary to control execution of notebooks run in tool mode.
+It is now deprecated in favor of the new dashboards tool.
+It will liekly be removed in the future.

 %wait